mlevitt-deloitte/Policy_Recon_HDSI/README.md

 Under `src/` you can find all of the components used to build the contradiction discovery pipeline.
 Each module is well-documented regarding its contents and logic.

 Because of the modular nature of our pipeline, you may modify, extend, remove, borrow, or replace the various components to best fit your use-case and dataset.

+### Results
+You may find results of the contradiction detection pipeline being ran on the full DoD Issuances dataset by inspecting [`DoD Contradictions.ipynb`](./DoD%20Contradictions.ipynb).
+Outputs of the cells, including runtimes for long processes, are included in the notebook.

 ## Developing
 To develop with this solution, we recommend utilizing [Development Containers](https://containers.dev/) for consistency between developer systems and fast dependency installation.
 We define our dev container under `.devcontainer/`.